yavook/kiwi-backup/README.md

     - "/var/kiwi.backup:/backup/target"
 ```

-This will use the default configuration.

 - backups the entire service data directory
 - stores all backup data on the host file system
-- daily incremental backups at night (03:36 am UTC; time chosen by fair dice roll)
+- daily incremental backups at night
-- a new full backup once every 4 months
+- a new full backup once every 3 months
-- keeps backups for up to 9 months
+- keeps backups up to 6 months old
-- keeps incremental backups for the most recent chain (4 months)
+- keeps daily backups for two recent sets (3-6 months)
+- backup jobs run at 02:36 am UTC (time chosen by fair dice roll)

+Be aware though -- backups will use a fair bit of storage space!

 ## Customization